Sliwson/numeric-laboratories/README.md

 # numeric-laboratories

-This is my repository for Matlab course projects with reports, which I did on my second year on MiNI faculty at Warsaw University of Technology.
+This is repository for Matlab course projects, which I did on my second year on MiNI faculty at Warsaw University of Technology.
+Note that the reports are writeen in Polish.